Parosteal osteosarcoma is a subtype of osteosarcoma and arises from the outer layer of the periosteum.

 - large lobulated exophytic, 'cauliflower-like' mass with central dense ossification adjacent to the bone

-- string sign: thin radiolucent line separating the tumour from cortex, seen in 30% of cases
+- string sign: thin radiolucent line separating the tumor from the cortex, seen in 30% of cases

-- tumour stalk: grows within tumour in late stages and obliterates the radiolucent cleavage plane
+- tumor stalk: grows within the tumor in late stages and obliterates the radiolucent cleavage plane

 - +/- soft tissue mass

 - cortical thickening without aggressive periosteal reaction is often seen

 - tumor extension into the medullary cavity is frequently seen

 It exhibits predominantly low signal intensity both on T1 and T2 weighted imaging.
 High signal intensity on T2 is suggestive of a high-grade tumor.

 Parosteal osteosarcomas are usually low-grade lesions are usually treated with surgical resection and no neoadjuvant chemotherapy or radiation.
 As they are frequently metaphyseal in location, large parosteal osteosarcomas or those with deep medullary invasion may require limb salvage, including joint replacement.

 Parosteal osteosarcomas have an excellent prognosis (80-95% long-term survival).

 - cortical desmoid: avulsive injury of the posterior femoral cortex